dortania/OpenCore-Post-Install/misc/msr-lock.md

 ## Disabling CFG Lock

-So you've cerated the EFI folder but you can't still boot without unlocking before CFG Lock.
+So you've created the EFI folder but you can't still boot without unlocking before CFG Lock.
 In order to do this you'll need the following:

-Inside your EFI/OC/Tools folder and config.plist:
+Inside your `EFI/OC/Tools folder` and `config.plist`:

 * [Modified GRUB Shell](https://github.com/datasone/grub-mod-setup_var/releases)

 And some apps to help us out:

-* [UEFITool](https://github.com/LongSoft/UEFITool/releases) (Make sure it's UEFITool and not UEFIExtrac)
+* [UEFITool](https://github.com/LongSoft/UEFITool/releases) (Make sure it's UEFITool and not UEFIExtract)
 * [Universal-IFR-Extractor](https://github.com/LongSoft/Universal-IFR-Extractor/releases)

 And the final part, grabbing your BIOS from the vendors' website.